Skip to main content

 You will have:

-• A relevant degree and prior experience engaging on a critical and/or practical level with fashion photography, media or fine art photography.
+• A relevant degree and prior experience in the critical and creative practice of fashion photography, photo-media or fine art photography.

-We will also consider applicants who are practicing photographers, artists and designers from different professions with an interest in fashion and photography.
-We are also interested in applicants from an artistic or scientific background, who have a desire to progress into a career in the creative industries.
+We will also consider applicants who are practicing photographers, artists or designers from different contexts with a demonstrated orientation towards fashion photography.
+We are also interested in applicants from an artistic or scientific background, who can evidence a connection into an expanded fashion photography practice in the creative and academic industries, as appropriate.

 APEL (Accreditation of Prior (Experiential) Learning)